Laura loves researching and writing about food and the food industry.

 What is more British than a cup of tea?
 Twinings have been manufacturing tea in the UK since 1706, so they know a thing or two about a nice cuppa.
 It all began when a man called Thomas Twining opened a little shop in London selling dried tea and coffee—it was one of a kind back then.
 The shop became such a hit that Thomas Twining decided to sell his great quality products to retail outlets all over the country.

 Her Majesty the Queen awarded Twinings a Royal Warrant in 1955 and Prince Charles in 1993.
 Even the late Queen Victoria awarded Twinings her first Royal Warrant back in 1837.

-It was their ‘Big Tom’ Tomato juice which caught the eye of Queen Elizabeth II.
+It was their ‘Big Tom’ Tomato juice that caught the eye of Queen Elizabeth II.
 This bagged James White Drinks Ltd. their first Royal Warrant in 2002.

-John Walker & Sons was founded in 1820 by a fifteen year old boy named John Walker.
-He opened his own little grocery shop in Ayrshire, Scotland and began to sell Whiskey to the local customers (imagine the controversy of that happening this day and age)!
+John Walker & Sons was founded in 1820 by a fifteen-year-old boy named John Walker.
+He opened his own little grocery shop in Ayrshire, Scotland, and began to sell whiskey to the local customers (imagine the controversy of that happening in this day and age)!
 Who would have thought that in years to come, John would be known and remembered for creating one of the most well-loved Scottish Whiskey brands?

 John Walker’s whiskey business was thriving well after his death in 1857.
 It was his future children and grandchildren that transformed the brand into the global success that it is today.
 The brand has received a Royal Warrant from every monarch since King George V, including Queen Elizabeth II in 1955.